 Things We Could’ve Done Better

-Bring a baby Carrier
+Bring a Baby Carrier

 For this trip, especially with all the trips to ruins, I wished I’d brought my toddler sized baby carrier along.
 See some great toddler carrier options here!
 My children were worn out from walking around ruins.

 While Tulum wasn’t what I expected and it’s currently a far cry from the laid back, inexpensive destination it used to be, it’s still fun with kids.
 Though many people recommend biking around Tulum, I do NOT recommend biking with children.
 There is a lot of traffic and not all of the areas have bike lanes to make it safer.
 It’s much smaller than Cancun and it still has a small town feel.

 Should we return, we would like to stay much nearer to or on the beach.
 One of the main reasons we did not on our trip was due to the fact that we prefer to have a pool available when we are traveling with kids.
 Additionally, we are far more likely to look into all-inclusive hotels because we believe they will be a better value than adding up our accommodation and food prices together for doing it on our own.
 This was a huge surprise, as I expected to be able to feed our family of four for under $50 USD per day.
 Food was priced as though we were dining in the US.
 Our meals in Tulum for a family of four averaged around $60 USD.
 Even the grocery store prices were higher.